open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 - `endpoint` (no default): The target Elasticsearch URL to which data will be sent (e.g. `https://elasticsearch:9200`)
-- `endpoints` (no default): A list of Elasticsearch URLs to which data will be sent
+- `endpoints` (no default): A list of Elasticsearch URLs to which data will be sent, attempted in round-robin order
 - `cloudid` (no default): The [Elastic Cloud ID](https://www.elastic.co/guide/en/cloud/current/ec-cloud-id.html) of the Elastic Cloud Cluster to which data will be sent (e.g. `foo:YmFyLmNsb3VkLmVzLmlvJGFiYzEyMyRkZWY0NTY=`)